spaceraccoon/babylonian-seal-collection/README.md

 2.  `pipenv install --dev`
 3. In `backend`, ceate `.env` from the `.env.sample` template
     * If you do not need image uploads, you only need to fill SECRET_KEY.
-    * If you wna tto include image uploads, follow the "Prerequisite Tasks" and "Configuring CORS" section in the [S3 documentation](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/s3-example-photo-album.html) and save the information accordingly.
+    * If you want to include image uploads, follow the "Prerequisite Tasks" and "Configuring CORS" section in the [S3 documentation](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/s3-example-photo-album.html) and save the information accordingly.
 4. Back in the root folder, run `pipenv shell`, `python manage.py migrate` and `python manage.py runserver`
 5. In another terminal, `cd frontend`, `yarn`, and `yarn start`
 6. After initial installation, you can start development by running `pipenv shell` then `python manage.py runserver` in one terminal and `cd frontend` and `yarn start` in another.